What is the cervix?

 In many cases, cervical cancer can be linked with known risk factors for the disease.
 Some risk factors can be avoided, while others cannot.
 Some risk factors include:

 - An irregular screening history — Women who have not regularly had a Pap test (smear) are at increased risk of cervical cancer.
-In particular, many women over age 60 have not had regular Pap tests and are at increased risk.

 - HPV Infection — Some types of human papillomavirus (HPV) are transmitted sexually and can infect the cervix.
 Cervical infection with HPV is the primary risk factor for cervical cancer.
 However, only a very small percentage of women infected with untreated HPV will develop cervical cancer.